yash-miyani/Mern-Esate/README.md

-# This Project is Mern
+# This Project is MernEstate

 # Technology use